 Guglielmo Marconi was more than just the father of radio.
 This incredible inventor was also a husband, a pioneer, and a dedicated learner.

 When you’re looking for answers to questions like “When did Guglielmo Marconi invent the radio?” it’s easy to overlook some of the other interesting facts and insights about this man that are available online.

-With that in mind, we’ve put together a list of some of our favourite Guglielmo Marconi facts, to help you expand your knowledge:
+With that in mind, we’ve put together a list of some of our favorite Guglielmo Marconi facts to help you expand your knowledge:

 1. Marconi never received a formal education in Science

 You’d think that the person known as the man who invented the radio would have more of an official background in science.
 However, Marconi mainly studied with a series of private tutors and educators.

 Guglielmo had something of a privileged childhood.
 His father was an aristocrat, and his mother was the granddaughter of a whiskey baron in Scotland.
 You might have heard of John Jameson, too!